 When Mario was six-years-old and Sylvia was four-years-old, they began taking lessons from Hermana Amelia Diaz who taught them English.
 Sylvia's Mami wanted them to be able to understand the language before they began attending Bradley Elementary School.
 Sylvia learned the Pledge of Allegiance, and learned to read in English but not Spanish.

 Sadly, tragedy struck when Sylvia's younger sister Laura was only nineteen months old.
 She contracted meningitis and was hospitalized for months.
 Laura survived the illness and eventually returned home, but much changed.
-She had been a boisterous, happy child who chattered but now she was quiet, withdrawn into her own world.
+She had been a boisterous, happy child who chattered, but now she was quiet, withdrawn into her own world.
 Initially her vision had been affected by the meningitis, and she was unresponsive, unable to walk or talk.
 Although she would mostly recover, Laura's illness changed Sylvia's family in many ways.
 Her father stopped going to church, her mother decided to learn how to drive, reasoning that if she had been able to, they might have gotten Laura medical treatment sooner.
 Her mother also decided that they needed to move away from their poor neighborhood where the streets weren't paved, the houses close together with feral dogs wandering around.

 Before attending Grade One at Bradley Elementary School in the fall, Sylvia was enrolled in the Head Start program, despite many neighbors being wary of the government program.
 However, Sylvia flourished in the program, learning to read books, and becoming a confident speaker to her classmates.

 Sylvia's family moved again, this time across town to a house on Kay Lane in a neighborhood where everyone spoke English and there were few Mexicans.
 This move meant attending a new school, Alameda Elementary School where Sylvia found it difficult to fit in.
-Initially she was placed in the remedial grade two class, which stunned Sylvia even though she quickly moved out of the class.
+Initially she was placed in the remedial grade two class, which shocked Sylvia even though she quickly moved out of the class.
 Sylvia found it difficult to make friends, feeling sad and fearful, afraid she would be moved back in class if she gave the wrong answer.
 One aspect of attending school at Alameda was that Sylvia was not the only girl who played on the swings and monkey bars.

 But Sylvia's life was about the take a very different path because of one classmate who reached out to her.
 One day after school, Sylvia was invited by a classmate, Sylvia Black to attend Brownies, a part of Girl Guides for younger girls.
 With her mother's permission, Sylvia accompanied her classmate to Brownies.
 For Sylvia, Brownies offered her hope from the very first meeting.
-When she is quickly and firmly corrected on how to safely pass scissors, Sylvia is so impressed that she decides she really wants to be a part of Brownies.The skills and attitude towards life, she would learn in Brownies and later on in Girl Guides would stay with Sylvia and help guide her towards the goals and life she envisioned for herself.
+When she was quickly and firmly corrected on how to safely pass scissors, Sylvia was so impressed that she decided she really wants to be a part of Brownies.
+The skills and attitude towards life, she would learn in Brownies and later on in Girl Guides would stay with Sylvia and help guide her towards the goals and life she envisioned for herself.
 Ultimately, these skills would help her reach for the stars and further than she could have ever foreseen.

 Discussion